Laura Ingraham loses advertisers in David Hogg feud

-MIAMI — Some big name advertisers are dropping Fox News personality Laura Ingraham after she criticized one of the Florida school shooting victims on social media.
+MIAMI — Some big name advertisers are dropping Fox News personality Laura Ingraham after she criticized one of the Florida school shooting survivors on social media.

-Ingraham, a right-wing host who landed a rare one-on-one interview with President Donald Trump last year, wrote on Twitter “David Hogg Rejected By Four Colleges To Which He Applied and whines about it.”
+Ingraham, a right-wing host who landed a rare one-on-one interview with President Donald Trump last year, wrote on Twitter, “David Hogg Rejected By Four Colleges To Which He Applied and whines about it.”

 Hogg, a student a Marjory Stoneman Douglas High School who filmed students hiding from the gunman in their classrooms, was quick to respond, tweeting a list of a dozen advertisers and encouraging followers to immediately call them and ask them to drop Ingraham.
 Hogg has faced intense criticism from right-wing conservatives and gun advocates who have falsely called him a crisis actor following the Valentine’s Day shooting in Parkland that killed 17.

-“Soooo @IngrahamAngle what are your biggest advertisers … Asking for a friend,” he wrote with the hashtag #BoycottIngramAdverts.
+“Soooo (at)IngrahamAngle what are your biggest advertisers … Asking for a friend,” he wrote with the hashtag (hash)BoycottIngramAdverts.

-The online home goods store Wayfair, travel website TripAdvisor and Rachel Ray’s dog food Nutrish all said they are removing their support from Ingraham.
+The online home goods store Wayfair, food company Nestle, travel website TripAdvisor and Rachel Ray’s dog food Nutrish all said they are removing their support from Ingraham.

 Wayfair said in a statement that it supports “open dialogue and debate on issues.
 However, the decision of an adult to personally criticize a high school student who has lost his classmates in an unspeakable tragedy is not consistent with our values.
 We do not plan to continue advertising on this particular program.”